 Fishing & cruises

 Lake Mulwala is one of Australia’s premier fishing spots for native Murray cod, and you can also hire a 12-person 'Barby Boat' complete with a barbecue, sound system and leather lounge.

 For more H20 action, captain the sleek River of Islands houseboat and glide along the magnificent Murray River.
 Another way to experience the spectacular beauty of the area is on the paddle-steamer PS Cumberoona or riverboat MV Paradise Queen.

 Local food & wine

 Taste local produce and wines at the Royal Mail Hotel in Mulwala.
 Or enjoy a cheese and charcuterie board, glass of local wine and views across Lake Mulwala at Blacksmith Provedore.
-Pick up tasty products from at their storefront, RG Provedore, in Yarrawonga.
+Pick up tasty products from Rich Glen Estate at their storefront, Rich Glen Provedore, in Yarrawonga.

 The Border Bistro at the Yarrawonga Mulwala Golf Club Resort also offers a family-friendly environment with everything from steaks and seafood to pan fried curries.
 At the heritage-listed Byramine Homestead across the river, you’ll find a brewery, winery and cellar door.